Understanding Long-Term Care

 Most long-term care is paid for through a combination of private savings, long-term care insurance (if you have it), and eventually Medicaid after assets are depleted.

-For a more information about paying for long-term care, including how much to save and whether long-term care insurance makes sense, read our guide: How Will You Pay for Long-Term Care Costs?
+For a deeper dive into paying for long-term care, including how much to save and whether long-term care insurance makes sense, read our guide: The $100,000 Question: How Will You Pay for Long-Term Care Costs?

-Making the Long-Term Care Decision: Home Care vs. Facility Care
+Making the Decision: Home Care vs. Facility Care

 How do you know when it’s time to move a loved one from home into a care facility?
 Maloney offers a framework of key questions families should work through: